DerenB/bash-heic-png-conversion/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Open a terminal where you have the script filed `convert.sh` saved, and run the two commands.

 ### Prerequisites